 High temperature in children

 High temperatures in children are usually harmless.
 A child with a high temperature can usually be cared for at home.
-A high temperature can have a wide range of causes – the important thing is to recognize the signs of conditions that require medical treatment.
+There can be many different reasons for the high temperature.
+It is important to recognize the symptoms of illnesses that require medical treatment.

 At a glance